 In December 2005 the NSW Government launched City of Cities - A Plan for Sydney's Future.
-December 2010 the Strategy was updated and integrated with the metropolitan Transport Plan to deliver the new 25 year Metropolitan Plan for Sydney 2036.
-The Plan focuses on building the role of cities across the metropolitan area through integrating transport and landuse planning, concentrating growth in centres to improve access to jobs, facilities and services.
+City of Cities outlines the objectives of the Metropolitan Strategy.
+The Strategy focuses on building the role of cities across the metropolitan area through concentrating growth in centres to improve access to jobs, facilities and services.

-The five key aims of the 2005 Strategy include:
+The five key aims of the Strategy that support achieving more of a sustainable city include: